 The non-revolving term loan facility, originally entered into (through predecessor organizations) in February 2009 for \$14,000, relates to the construction of the General site West Wing.
 This facility is repayable in 120 monthly payments through January 2019.
-It bears a floating interest rate based on variable banker's acceptance rates, which ranged from 0.878% to 0.950% during the period.
+It bears a floating interest rate based on variable banker's acceptance rates, which ranged from 0.855% to 1.580% during the period.
 Effective January 2, 2009 an interest rate swap modified the floating interest rate on the loan to a fixed rate of 7.96%.

 In fiscal 2014, the Hospital entered into (through its predecessor organizations) a capital energy agreement with Ameresco Canada Inc. and Manulife to commence work on capital and energy measures at the Hospital.
 The terms of the agreement require the Hospital to obtain a loan which bears a fixed interest rate of 4.75% and is repayable in monthly payments commencing June 2015 through May 2025.
-During the period, additional debt of \$93 was taken on related to the Ameresco Canada Inc. agreement with the same repayment terms.
+During the year, additional debt of \$Nil (2017 - \$93) was taken on related to the Ameresco Canada Inc. agreement with the same repayment terms.

-13. Obligations under capital leases
+12. Obligations under capital leases

 In March 2013, the Hospital (through its predecessor organizations) entered into a capital lease agreement for SAN and Meditech server with Macquarie Equipment Finance Ltd. for \$602 payable monthly.
-The agreement expires February 2018 and provides an option to purchase the equipment from the lessor at the expiration of the base term by payment to the lessor of \$1.00.
+The agreement expired February 2018.
+SRH exercised itsoption to purchase the equipment from the lessor by payment to the lessor of \$1.00.
 The applicable rate used by lessor in pricing the lease is 3.89%.